cogent3/Cogent3Workshop/README.md

 ## Registration, Time, Location

-This is on the afternoon of 21st November 2023 (before the start of Phylomania) and it's free 🎉!
+The workshop is on the afternoon of 21st November 2023 (before the start of Phylomania) and it's free 🎉!

 You can [register here](https://docs.google.com/forms/d/e/1FAIpQLSdj6fj1UcDr-6903u9dRxxA0rke3d8lRScaBHlsE5FZuQgzuA/viewform).